 Six months into his presidency and fully a year after the Certification of Live Birth was first posted online, a small but increasingly vocal minority was still demanding to know why President Obama "refuses" to show his birth certificate.

 The appropriate response is that he has already done so.
-The document released in 2008 is a valid Hawaii birth certificate, vetted by multiple sources including state officials, and constitutes legally sufficient proof that Barack Hussein Obama was born on U.S. soil on August 4, 1961.
+The document released in 2008 is a valid Hawaii birth record, vetted by multiple sources including state officials, and constitutes legally sufficient proof that Barack Hussein Obama was born on U.S. soil on August 4, 1961.

 Let's examine some of the arguments to the contrary: